You are currently browsing the mad magazine category

 And what art it was.
 I didn’t even mention his “Hawks and Doves” strips.
 Or the articles about new, needed inventions or how he drew the absolutely best vomit in the biz.
 Or that one issue of MAD where instead of a Fold-In he created a gag strip where if you held it up to the light, an image of Alfred E. Neuman would appear.
 Or his Tall Tales strips.
 Or the fact that he was drawing for several Golden Age books long before MAD was even around.

 He was in all respects a legend.
-I’m glad he lived such a long life and see how much everyone loved him and appreciated his work.
+I’m glad he lived such a long life and could see how much everyone loved him and appreciated his work.

 So long, Al.